-I think it’s the one thing that keeps 1st grade teachers coming back year after year.
+I think seeing kids first learn to read those beginning readers is the one thing that keeps 1st grade teachers coming back year after year.
 Although those little 6 year olds start out so needy and full of energy, by the end of the year she has had the opportunity to watch the magic of learning to read.
 I know it was a blessing to me.
 While not all of my students would learn to read in their first grade year, the beauty of watching them grow is just indescribable.

 As a homeschool mom, it thrills me that I not only get to be there when the door to all things written busts open wide, I get to actually TEACH them and guide them through the process.
 But don’t be fooled.
 Even for this veteran teacher, there is no magic formula to snap your fingers and make them readers.
 It’s plain old hard work.
 Different children may require different methods.
 AND the resources at home are certainly much different than in the classroom.

 Perhaps my biggest challenge as a homeschool mom teaching reading was finding top choice homeschool beginning readers.
 Not everything in print these days is high quality reading, both in terms of excellent language and in terms of moral value.
 In fact, I find that leveled readers (those books with numbers on them) are some of the worst quality literature.
 They also are a cause for great confusion.

 You’ve probably noticed.
 You can pick up two different “level 1” books and find that the reading difficulty varies greatly.
 I find that most of the books available in regular book stores suffer from this ambiguity.
 Plus, they often are filled with poor sentence structure and horrible story lines.

 But take heart, it’s not a hopeless cause.
 There are plenty of high quality beginning readers out there.
 You just might have to dig a little deeper.